hantsy/jakartaee11-sandbox/docs/vt.md

 ManagedScheduledExecutorService scheduledExecutor;
 ```

 Alternatively, Jakarta Concurrency 3.1 allows managed resources to be injected using custom CDI `@Qualifier` annotations.
-By adding the `qualifiers` attribute to resource declarations, these resources become CDI beans, enabling easy injection into CDI components.
+When specifying the `qualifiers` attribute on the resource annotations, these resources can be injected with type-safe `@Qualifer`s in CDI beans like other normal CDI beans.

 For example, create a custom `@Qualifier` annotation: